 f you’re one of those families doing a happy dance

 at the prospect of school starting, good for you.
 (I’m told these families exist?)
-But for kids and parents alike, the transition out of summer mode and into school mode can be anxiety-provoking and slightly bumpy — especially this year, with the pandemic again (and still) in full force and many kids going back to in-person school after a very long absence.
-Here are some tips the whole family can use to help make the transition a smooth one.
-Or smoother, anyway.
+But for kids and parents alike, the transition out of summer mode and into school mode can be anxiety-provoking and slightly bumpy — especially this year, with the pandemic again (and still) very much with us.
+Here are some tips the whole family can use to help make the transition a smoother one.

 1) Gradually reset bedtimes and wake up times.

 OK, so if your family is anything like mine, the daily rhythms of summer are way different than those during the rest of the year.
-We’re all up later at night thanks to late dinners, socializing with friends, romping up and down the street playing with the neighborhood pets, enjoying ice cream treats on the front porch… and we’re also having lazier, slower mornings.
+We’re all up later at night thanks to late dinners, socializing with friends, romping up and down the street playing with the neighborhood pets, enjoying ice cream treats on the front porch.
+And we’re also having lazier, slower mornings.
 Acclimating back to a school year schedule has to be done gently.
-So start the process as early as possible (like, um… now) so you can make the shift gradually.
+So start the process a few weeks before school starts so you can make the shift gradually.
 Each night, get everyone to bed ten minutes earlier and up ten minutes earlier in the mornings.
 Slow and steady, nothing drastic.
 To help our family with this I’m trying to shift dinner time a little earlier, too.

-Oh also, a new rule in the run-up to school: everyone has to get dressed each day.
+Oh also, a new rule in my household in the run-up to school: everyone has to get dressed each day.
 In the morning.

 2) Bring summer hobbies into the school year.